Transformations Definitions Flashcards | Channels for Pearson+

 A movement of a graph horizontally, vertically, or both, relocating every point without altering the graph's shape.Stretch

-An alteration that expands a graph away from an axis, making it appear taller or wider depending on the direction.Compression
+An alteration that increases the distance between points on a graph, making it appear taller or wider.Compression

-A transformation that squeezes a graph toward an axis, making it appear shorter or narrower.Horizontal Shift
+A transformation that decreases the distance between points on a graph, making it appear shorter or narrower.Horizontal Shift

-A translation of a graph left or right, determined by the value inside the function's argument.Vertical Shift
+A movement of a graph left or right, determined by changes inside the function's argument.Vertical Shift

-A translation of a graph up or down, determined by a value added or subtracted outside the function.Vertical Stretch
+A movement of a graph up or down, determined by changes added outside the function.Horizontal Stretch

-A transformation that multiplies all y-values by a constant greater than one, making the graph taller.Vertical Compression
+A widening of a graph along the x-axis, caused by multiplying the input by a constant between 0 and 1.Vertical Stretch

-A transformation that multiplies all y-values by a constant between zero and one, making the graph shorter.Horizontal Stretch
+An elongation of a graph along the y-axis, caused by multiplying the output by a constant greater than 1.Horizontal Compression

-A transformation that multiplies the input by a constant between zero and one, spreading the graph wider.Horizontal Compression
+A narrowing of a graph along the x-axis, caused by multiplying the input by a constant greater than 1.Vertical Compression

-A transformation that multiplies the input by a constant greater than one, squeezing the graph closer to the y-axis.Domain
+A flattening of a graph along the y-axis, caused by multiplying the output by a constant between 0 and 1.Domain

 The complete set of possible input values for a function, which may change after a transformation.Range